Over HDB Income Ceiling 2026: Buy Resale Anyway | Nexus

 Singles (35+)S$7,000HDB loan + EHG (singles) + BTO (singles)PHG up to S$15,000 (singles) + bank loan

-HFE Letter Is Still Mandatory — Even on a Bank Loan
+HFE Letter Is Still Mandatory, Even on a Bank Loan

-What the HFE letter does:
+Here is what the HFE letter does:

-1. Validates your eligibility to buy the flat — citizenship, scheme type, no overlapping private property where applicable, no 15-month wait penalty if you have prior private property exposure.
+1. It validates your eligibility to buy the flat: citizenship, scheme type, no overlapping private property where that applies, and no 15-month wait penalty if you have prior private property exposure.

 Bank Loan Is Now the Only Financing Route